NCAR/ccpp-framework/doc/CCPPtechnical/source/BuildingRunningHostModels.rst

 from the ``bin`` directory.

-Additional information on the SCM can be found at https://dtcenter.org/gmtb/users/ccpp/docs/SCM-CCPP-Guide_v3.0.pdf.
+Additional information on the SCM can be found at https://dtcenter.org/gmtb/users/ccpp/docs/SCM-CCPP-Guide_v3.0.pdf (**!!!GF: Update for release**).